pybamm-team/pybamm-cookie/README.md

 ## 📃 License

-`pybamm-cookiecutter` is fully open source.
+The `pybamm-cookiecutter` project is open source code.
 For more information about its license, see [LICENSE](https://github.com/pybamm-team/pybamm-cookiecutter/blob/main/LICENSE).

 <!-- SPHINX-END -->